noshavenovemba/networking/kubernetes/readme.txt

-StorageClass // dynamically creates PVC (provisioner) VolumeClaimTemplates // it's a VPC but in statefulset no replication of statefull state
+StorageClass // dynamically creates PVC (provisioner) VolumeClaimTemplates // it's a VPC but in statefulset no replication of statefull state labels (find objects), annotations (metadata which doesn't care) Nodeselector (assign a pod directly to worker node), affinity (assign to the right node, more control) taint node (no pods to node) initcontainers // custom code which is not present in image Cloud->Cluster->Container-Code (security layers)

 --------- minikube service <name> ---------
 minikube start --driver=virtualbox --extra-config=kubeadm.ignore-preflight-errors=NumCPU --force --cpus=1